-The benefits of regular physical activity and exercise are numerous, but for many people being physically active and engaging in regular exercise can be notoriously difficult.
-This difficulty, especially for those with pain, can be related to the sometimes unpleasant sensations associated with physical activity.
-Struggling with unpleasant bodily sensations can turn lead to psychological distress including fear, anxiety and avoidance.
+The benefits of regular physical activity and exercise are numerous, but for many people, being physically active and engaging in regular exercise can be difficult.
+This difficulty, especially for those living with pain, can be related to the sometimes unpleasant sensations associated with physical activity.
+Struggling with unpleasant bodily sensations can in turn lead to psychological distress including fear, anxiety and avoidance.

-If not properly addressed, these feelings of distress and discomfort may lead to what is known in the ACT model as ‘experiential avoidance’ Experiential avoidance results when one avoids unpleasant thoughts, feelings, memories, physical sensations, and other internal experiences even when doing so creates harm in the long-run or is away from ones life values (1).
+If not properly addressed, these feelings of distress and discomfort may lead to what is known in the ACT model as ‘experiential avoidance’.
+Experiential avoidance results when one avoids unpleasant thoughts, feelings, memories, physical sensations, and other internal experiences, even when doing so causes harm in the long-run, or opposes one’s life values (1).

 Two Mainstream Psychological Approaches to Promote Physical Activity

 Experiential avoidance is defined by psychological and behavioral evasive strategies; these can variably serve to restrain physical activity, but also to impair and delay recovery from behavioral disorders and clinical conditions, including chronic pain (2, 3).

 So how can physical therapists address their clients’ aversion to physical activity, movement or exercise?